joerouhanamoussa/centos-cuda-cudnn-caffe/README.md

-# A Docker container with the NVIDIA drivers, CUDA Toolkit, cuDNN library and Caffe installed.
+# A Docker container with the NVIDIA drivers, CUDA Toolkit, cuDNN library and Caffe installed

 ### Docker build arguments